Wanna find out what precautions to take with your dog during a coronavirus (COVID-19) lockdown? READ ON NOW…

 Read on to find out 11 precautions to take with your dog during a coronavirus (COVID-19) lockdown!
 If you’re looking for things to do with your dog INDOORS during a coronavirus (COVID-19) lockdown, put your furry paw HERE.

-In case you are still confused, dogs and cats CANNOT contract coronavirus (COVID-19) or spread it to humans so there is no need to panic or abandon your pets.
+4/28/20 Update: Based on the data available, it doesn’t appear that dogs and cats can spread COVID-19 to humans so there is no need to panic or abandon your pets.
+The overall risk remains LOW.
+There have been several cases of human-to-animal transmission, but the “infected” pets only exhibited mild symptoms, if any.
 Nevertheless, the Centers for Disease Control and Prevention AND World Health Organization recommend good hygiene when handling your pet.

 WOOF, here are 11 precautions to take with your DOG during a coronavirus (COVID-19) lockdown: